isabella232/livefyre.en/help/using/c-streams/c-instagram-rules.md

   >[!NOTE]
   >
   >You must have an Instagram business account set up in Livefyre to use the Author search in an Instagram Stream rule.
-For more information on setting up Instagram business accounts in Livefyre, see [](../c-users-creating-accounts-with-studio-access/t-configure-social-accout-instagram/c-about-instagram-accounts.md#c_about_instagram_accounts).
+For more information on setting up Instagram business accounts in Livefyre, see [About Instagram Accounts](../c-users-creating-accounts-with-studio-access/t-configure-social-accout-instagram/c-about-instagram-accounts.md#c_about_instagram_accounts).

     * Enter **[!UICONTROL @usernames]** to pull into the stream.
 The account associated with the **@username** must be an Instagram business account.